Tori Richard: History

 Cotton lawn, now a staple of the company with its proprietary finish, debuted in the 1970s and became a mainstay of the men's line.

 In the 1980s, menswear eclipsed women's wear in the Tori Richard line.
 In 1983, Mort Feldman retired to New Zealand, to return to the U. S. three years later.
 His son, Josh, a graduate of Punahou School and the University of California at San Diego, with a degree in art and a degree in political science, dropped his ambitions for law school and joined Tori Richard in 1994.
 Under the younger Feldman's leadership, the company grew by over 600 percent.

 Upon his return in 1994, Josh Feldman managed the print and product division of the company.
 He re-introduced the engineered print to the product line in 1995 and redoubled efforts to identify Tori Richard as a print house.

 In 2002, the women's line was relaunched, and a year later, the first Tori Richard retail store opened at the Hyatt Regency Waikīkī.
-Today there are Tori Richard shops at Ala Moana Center, The Shops at Wailea, Royal Hawaiian Hotel, Hilton Hawaiian Village and Whaler's Village in Ka‘anapali.
+Today, there are Tori Richard shops at Ala Moana Center, The Shops at Wailea, Royal Hawaiian Hotel, Hilton Hawaiian Village and Whaler's Village in Ka‘anapali.
 The year 2006 saw the company's 50th anniversary and was also the year Tori Richard received the “Resort Retailer of the Year” award from Retail Merchants Hawaii.
 In 2012, the readers of the Honolulu Star-Advertiser voted Tori Richard “Best of the Best” in the aloha shirt category.
+In November 2025, Tori Richard opened its first mainland store at Scottsdale Fashion Square in Scottsdale, Arizona.

 Appearances

 The company received film credit for creating George Clooney's shirts in “The Descendants,” the 2012 Academy Award winner for “Best Adapted Screenplay.”
 Working with costume designer Wendy Chuck, CEO Josh Feldman and his team provided George Clooney's shirts for many of the movie scenes.

 Tori Richard also provides shirts for Alex O’Loughlin (Steve McGarrett) and Daniel Dae Kim (Chin Ho Kelly) in “Hawaii Five-0,” as it did for Jack Lord's Steve McGarrett in the original television series from 1968 to 1980.

 Musicians such as Sammy Hagar and Jimmy Buffett have worn Tori Richard shirts in their performances, and some artists have worn them on their album covers.

 Tori Richard designed the signature shirts for the more than 2,000 volunteers and staff of the Asia-Pacific Economic Cooperation (APEC), spearheaded by President Barack Obama in Honolulu in November 2011.
 Tori Richard also designed and created an exclusive aloha shirt for Obama and the 21 world leaders in attendance, an effort that required an original design, special limited print run, custom labeling and hand-sewing in Hawaii.
-(The shirt was given to the delegation but was never worn at the official gathering.)
+(The shirt was given to the delegation, but was never worn at the official gathering.)